MaxArt2501/object-observe/doc/index.md

 The polyfill comes in two flavours: a "full" and a "light" version.
 The "full" version aims to be 100% spec compliant, and fully supports all the native observable events.
 The "light" version, instead, only supports `"add"`, `"update"` and `"delete"`, and ditches most of the checks about properties, but it could be used in most cases where data binding is based on plain objects.

-If you don't need to check for `"reconfigure"`, `"preventExtensions"` and `"setPrototype"` events, and you are confident that your observed objects don't have to do with accessor properties or changes in their descriptors, then go for the light version, which should perform reasonably better on older and/old slower environments.
+If you don't need to check for `"reconfigure"`, `"preventExtensions"` and `"setPrototype"` events, and you are confident that your observed objects don't have to do with accessor properties or changes in their descriptors, then go for the light version, which [performs reasonably better](./benchmarks.md).

 ## What's provided